trustoverip/WP0010-toip-foundation-whitepaper/docs/organization/mission.md

 The charter of the Trust over IP Foundation is to:

-> Define a complete architecture for Internet-scale digital
+<p style="text-align: center;">Define a complete architecture for Internet-scale digital
-> trust that combines cryptographic trust at the machine layer
-> with human trust at the business, legal, and social layers.
+trust that combines cryptographic trust at the machine layer with human trust at the business, legal, and social layers. </p>

 Note that this mission is not to develop all of the standards or components included in the ToIP stack — rather it is to specify how these elements can be combined to fulfill the